BalisticX/AFAL.Altis/sounds/Readme.md

 # AFAL.Altis / Sounds

-Includes:
+In the current build:

   AFAL_theme.ogg

-  Theme song for the intro
+    Theme music for the intro